subratpalhar92/mastering_java/java-ds-algo/1A-Index.md

         - In fact, the same array can be used both for the heap and for the initial array.
 This cuts in half the amount of memory needed for heapsort; no memory beyond the initial array is necessary.
         - We've already seen how trickleDown() can be applied to half the elements of an array to transform them into a heap.
 We transform the unordered array data into a heap in place; only one array is necessary for this task.
 Thus, the first step in heapsort requires only one array.
         - However, the situation becomes more complicated when we apply remove() repeatedly to the heap.
 Where are we going to put the items that are removed?
         - Each time an item is removed from the heap, an element at the end of the heap array becomes empty; the heap shrinks by one.
 We can put the recently removed item in this newly freed cell.
 As more items are removed, the heap array becomes smaller and smaller, while the array of ordered data becomes larger and larger.
-Thus, with a little planning, it’s possible for the ordered array and the heap array to share the same space.
+Thus, with a little planning, it's possible for the ordered array and the heap array to share the same space.
         <img src="./images/3B-HEAP.jpg"></img>
         -
 - The heapSort.java Program